 Scottish Recycling Fund

-The Scottish Recycling Fund (SRF) is a £3.8M fund established by Zero Waste Scotland and Scottish Enterprise to develop or expand materials reprocessing capacity and remanufacturing facilities in Scotland.
-Waste materials eligible for the fund include industrial food and drink processing waste.
+The Scottish Recycling Fund (SRF) was a £3.8M fund established by Zero Waste Scotland and Scottish Enterprise to develop or expand materials reprocessing capacity and remanufacturing facilities in Scotland.
+Waste materials eligible for the fund included industrial food and drink processing waste.